tigerpointe/Tower-Hanoi/README.md

 ![Tower of Hanoi Image](hanoi_game.py.png)

-Requires the pynput module to capture keypress input events.
+Python requires the pynput module to capture keypress input events.

 ```
 pip install pynput
 ```

 When the game is started, keypress input events are not passed onto the system.
 Save and exit the game before using other programs.

+The PowerShell script MUST be started from a real console window, not an ISE, because keypress detection is used.

 Please consider giving to cancer research.